netZoo/netZoo.github.io/content/ZooAnimals/condor.md

 The following [netbooks](http://netbooks.networkmedicine.org) use CONDOR:

+- netZooR:

+	- Exploring eQTL tissue regulation with CONDOR

+	- Building and analyzing enhancer-driven TF-gene regulatory networks PANDA and LIONESS

 - netZooPy:

 	- Benchmarking motif networks for the reconstruction of kidney cancer regulatory network

-- netZooR:

-	- Exploring eQTL tissue regulation with CONDOR